ssj4maiko/reddit2discord/README.md

 URL just shows the URL with a Thumbnail.
 (It's important to never hide any user-written URL for safety reasons)

 If Reddit detects it's a video, like from Youtube, the post will be made in a more ordinary way, this is because as long as there is an embed, Discord won't "auto-load" the video, thus, for this case only, the post format is completely different and simplified.

+Comments, by default, won't show the text in the post due to potential spoilers (There is no information if the new thread is or not spoiler/NFSW).
+So you can activate it if you think it's ok for you.